 A majority of university buildings are equipped with automatic fire detection and alarm systems that are constantly monitored by staff at GWPD.
-Fire drills are typically conducted twice a year in all residence halls at the Foggy Bottom and Mount Vernon campuses.
-The first drill is typically scheduled early in the fall semester and the second drill is typically conducted during the spring semester.
+Fire drills are typically conducted four times per year in all residence halls at the Foggy Bottom and Mount Vernon campuses.
 All fire drills are unannounced to residential students.
 The Fire Safety Systems in Residential Facilities charts displays information about fire detection, notification, and suppression systems, and the number of fire drills in each residential facility.